Poke-Legend/SysBot.ACNHOrders/README.md

 # Features added to this fork

-Broadcast: Sends a message to all channels registered in config.json
+broadcast: Sends a message to all channels registered in config.json
-Ping: Simply responds that the bot is online.
+ping: Simply responds that the bot is online.
+mysteryorder: orders 40 random items.

 Other changes:
 Some existing modules create an embeded message now.
 I just think it looks cleaner :)